Walter Cup

-The Walter Cup (La coupe Walter) is a trophy awarded to the winner of the PWHL Finals, an annual best-of-five series that determines the champion of the Professional Women's Hockey League (PWHL).
-It is named in honor of PWHL co-founder Mark Walter and his wife Kimbra.
-The current holders of the Walter Cup are the Minnesota Frost, after their victories in 2024 and 2025, and are its most frequent winners (2).
+The Walter Cup (La coupe Walter) is the championship trophy awarded to the winner of the Walter Cup playoffs (Séries éliminatoires de la Coupe Walter de la LPHF), which culminate in an annual best-of-five series that determines the champion of the Professional Women's Hockey League (PWHL).
+The trophy is named in honour of PWHL co-founders and spouses Mark Walter and Kimbra Walter.
+Two teams have won the Cup since its establishment: the Minnesota Frost in both 2024 and 2025, and the Montreal Victoire in 2026.